Student Body / Enrollment

 *Our engineering or nursing programs are direct-entry programs, so students interested in those fields must declare the major on their application to be considered for that program.

 Yes.
-All students, regardless of their major, must complete the Core Curriculum.
-Students may spread out the Core over their four years at Gonzaga, but most take both English classes, speech and their first philosophy class during freshman year.|
+All students, regardless of their major, must complete the University Core Curriculum.
+Students may spread out the Core over their four years at Gonzaga, but most take both English classes, speech and their first philosophy class during the first year.

 What is the four-year graduation rate at Gonzaga?

 What is Gonzaga's retention rate?

-|What percentage of your students are employed after graduation?||92.4% (class of 2016) are employed, in graduate school, or in service opportunities (NACE Standards)|
+94% (class of 2019) are employed, in graduate school, or in service opportunities 6-months after graduation (NACE Standards)

 Gonzaga University, Boeing, Microsoft, Amazon, US Army, Providence Health & Services, Spokane Public Schools, Nordstrom, University of Washington, and Nike are Gonzaga's top employers.
 With such a geographically diverse student body, there are over 2,000 employers that have hired Zags from around the world.